 PLAYbasic for Educators' is a tool which uses five basic skills to provide a quick view of students' abilities with minimal interruption and space required.
-The assessment time is short, the equipment list is accessible and available at all schools, and the tool involves minimal training to administer.
-The tool is intended for elementary school students in kindergarten to grade 7 and is designed to be implemented across these grades (no difference required for different grades).
+The observation time is short, the equipment list is accessible and available at all schools and the tool involves minimal training to administer.
+The tool is intended for elementary school students in kindergarten to Grade 7 and is designed to be implemented across these grades (no difference required for different grades).

 PLAYbasic for Educators is not a fitness test or a comprehensive test of fundamental movement skills.
-It is a simple assessment of five fundamental movement skills, and the confidence and comprehension that indicates physical literacy development stage.
-It is designed to give a snapshot of the student's physical abilities, confidence, and comprehension.
+It simply allows educators to perceive five fundamental movement skills, and the confidence and comprehension that indicates physical literacy development stage.
+It is designed to give a snapshot of the student's physical abilities, confidence and comprehension.

-Educators working with elementary school age students find the following benefits from using the PLAYbasic for Educators Tool:
+Educators working with elementary school-aged students find the following benefits from using PLAYbasic for Educators.
+The observation:

-- 1. it is easy to use, - 2. the assessment requires minimal space and equipment,

-- 3. the assessment is quick enough to assess the class within 40 minutes, - 4. it highlights the importance of the assessment of physical literacy, - 5. students become aware of the five PLAYbasic for Educators skills and can see their connection to various physical activities, - 6. can observe how their students move (e.g., agility, balance, and coordination), - 7. can gauge their confidence and comprehension, and - 8. it provides a quick assessment of the student's skills and abilities that can and should be shared with parents.
+- 1. is easy to use, - 2. requires minimal space and equipment, - 3. is quick enough to assess the class within 40 minutes, - 4. highlights the importance of the observing physical literacy, - 5. gives students the opportunity to become aware of the five PLAYbasic for Educators skills and see their connection to various physical activities, - 6. allows educators to observe how their students move (e.g., agility, balance and coordination), - 7. gauges students' confidence and comprehension, and - 8. provides a quick view of the student's skills and abilities that can and should be shared with parents.

-It's all about finding ways to engage the child and improve their level of physical literacy.
-We are dealing with the child's wellbeing, and they deserve nothing less.
+It's all about finding ways to engage the child and improve their level of physical literacy and well-being.